Skip to main content

 • Granting credits before inserting the payment row — the webhook handler inserts payment first, then dispatches credits.
 Reversing the order makes retries grant duplicates because the idempotency check is on payment.invoiceId.

-• Stale siteConfig.creditPacks referencesaddCreditPackCredits looks up the pack by ID; if you delete a pack from config but a paid order still references it, the helper silently returns.
-Audit before removing packs.
+• Stale siteConfig.demoPlans referencesgrantPlanCredits looks up the tier by id; if you delete a tier from config but a paid order still references it, the helper silently returns.
+Audit before removing tiers.

 • Forgetting the cron for expirationexpirationDate is data, not a trigger.
 No cron means no EXPIRE rows ever get inserted.